-Description The subjects comprise a semi detached two storey villa.
-Accommodation On Ground Floor: Entrance Vestibule, Lounge, Kitchen.
-On First Floor: Landing, Three Bedrooms, Bathroom.
-Gross internal floor area (m2) 63 or thereby.
-Neighbourhood and location The property is situated within an established residential area, where surrounding properties are of a similar age and style.
-Local amenities are conveniently located.
-Age Approximately 35 years.
-Weather Dry and overcast, following a period of unsettled weather conditions.
-Chimney stacks None.
+Description - Description The subjects comprise a semi detached two storey dwelling house.
+Accommodation GROUND FLOOR: Entrance hall, living room, open plan dining lounge area, kitchen, master bedroom with en-suite shower room, study.
+FIRST FLOOR : Landing, three bedrooms and bathroom.
+One as internal flags area (mg) Gross internal floor area (m2) The gross internal floor is 163 m 2 , approximately.
+Neighbourhood and location The subject property is located within an established residential area within the Newton Mearns district of Glasgow.
+Locally, there are a wide range of services and facilities available.
+The property is conveniently situated for access to local amenities and facilities within the region.
+Age The property was originally constructed around 1968 however has subsequently altered and extended to form the current layout.
+Weather It was dry and bright at the time of inspection following a period of unsettled weather.
+Chimney stacks The chimney stack is of a rendered brickwork design.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with tiles.
-I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with sarking material.
-Insulation material is laid between the ceiling joists.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe